 Information for new employees

-Welcome to the Department of Medcahnical and Production Engineering!
+Welcome to the Department of Mechanical and Production Engineering (MPE)!

 Digital Welcome to Aarhus University

-All new employees are encouraged to watch Aarhus University's digital welcome presentation as soon as possible during their employment.
+All new employees are encouraged to watch Aarhus University's Digital Welcome presentation as soon as possible after starting their employment.

-The welcome presentation consists of videos that provide relevant information and tools for daily work life at Aarhus University.
+The presentation consists of a series of short videos introducing key information and tools that will support your daily work at Aarhus University.

-You can read more about the presentation and how to get access to it here
+You can read more about the presentation and access it here

-We also recommend that you participate in the Employment at AU Intro Webinar and the AU Workplace in Focus event.
+We also recommend participating in the Employment at AU Intro Webinar.

 Getting Started in Denmark

-The event is for new staff members who have just arrived in Denmark and still have not applied for their CPR number with the Citizen Service.
-You need to live in or around Aarhus to participate.
+The event is intended for new employees who have just arrived in Denmark and have not yet obtained a CPR number.

-You will find all relevant information on our Getting Started in the Denmark webpage.
+You can find all relevant information on the Getting Started in the Denmark webpage.

-The event is organised twice a month, usually on the first and third Friday of the month.
-We encourage all new employees who live in the Aarhus area to take advantage of this unique opportunity.
+The event is typically held twice a month, on the first and third Friday of each month.
+We strongly encourage employees living in the Aarhus area to take advantage of this opportunity.

-If you have questions about the event, feel free to contact Talent Development and International Staff Office at internationalstaff@au.dk.
+For questions, please contact the Talent Development and International Staff Office at internationalstaff@au.dk.

 Learning Danish